 Now, let’s be more precise: How can you overcome your problems and finish the bloody PhD?
 Here I show you the most important daily and weekly habits that I developed during grad school, habits which helped me complete my thesis and stay (mostly) sane.

 - Planning, which included daily, weekly, and long-term planning of my projects.
 I tried to plan my day at the end of the previous day, so that I could be productive from early morning and didn’t waste time with figuring out what I need to do.
 Furthermore, I learned to divide my todo list in two parts: “big rocks” that I tackled first thing in the morning, and “todo” containing all the little things that needed to be done, like emails and other organizational stuff.
 Big rocks were the most important things, but they were rarely urgent.
 So if I would not prioritize them, they would be endlessly postponed.
 Moreover, I found it important to break down these “big rocks” into small actionable steps, otherwise they would feel too big and intimidating, so I would rather procrastinate than work on them.

 - Morning routine was another game changer for me.
 I designed an optimal start into my day where I could do all the necessary things quickly without employing much decision making and start my work day with a fresh and focused mind.
 I included here healthy habits like morning yoga that gave me the necessary energy boost for a whole day of hard work.

-- Taking notes when reading papers: I used to just highlight the relevant parts in the text & write my comments & questions on the side as I was reading a paper.
-Later I realized that I can avoid the need to re-read papers (for example, when searching for appropriate references) when I write a little summary of the most important points (most important for me & my project!), including my evaluation of the methods & results and their relevance to my project.
+- Taking notes when reading papers: I used to just highlight the relevant parts in the text and write my comments and questions on the side as I was reading a paper.
+Later I realized that I can avoid the need to re-read papers (for example, when searching for appropriate references) when I write a little summary of the most important points (most important for me and my project!), including my evaluation of the methods and results and their relevance to my project.
 Since the papers I read were related to my own work, this additional writing practice helped me build a rich vocabulary for describing my own research.